ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 1. Else the type is invalid, in which case the Leader MUST abort the aggregation job.

-When the Leader stores the `out_share`, it MUST also store the report ID for replay protection.

 If the Leader fails to process the response from the Helper, for example because of a transient failure such as a network connection failure or process crash,